Off-equatorial deflections and gravitational lensing. I. In Kerr spacetime and effect of spin: Preliminaries

 where

-and $m,\,E,\,L,\,K$ are respectively the mass, the conserved energy and angular momentum per unit mass of the signal, and the Carter constant.
-In asymptotically flat spacetimes that we focus on, $E$ is related to the velocity $v$ by
+and $m,\,E,\,L,\,K$ are respectively the mass, the conserved energy and angular momentum of the test particle, and the Carter constant.
+In asymptotically Minkowski spacetimes including the Kerr one, $E$ can be related to the asymptotic velocity $v$ (the spatial components of the four-velocity) of the massive particle observed by a static observer far from the center, using the relation

-One of the main motivations of the work is to obtain the deflection of the signals that are not restricted to the equatorial plane.
+While for the null signal, $m$ approaches zero but $v$ approaches 1, and $E$ is still finite.
+For the equations and results throughout this paper, we can always obtain the null limit by taking $v\to 1$.
+One of the main motivations for the work is to obtain the deflection of the test particles that are not restricted to the equatorial plane.
 For this purpose, using Eqs. \eqref{eq:rgeodesic} and \eqref{eq:thetageodesic}, we first get